-The severity of the problem of arsenic in groundwater in Bangladesh is now well recognized.
-97% of the population relies on ground water for drinking and cooking purposes and it is estimated that half of the country may have arsenic in the subsurface.
+The severity of the problem of arsenic in groundwater in Bangladesh is now well recognised.
+97% of the population relies on ground water for drinking and cooking purposes and it is estimated that one third of the country may have arsenic in the subsurface.
+This amount to many millions of people potentially at risk.

 The source of the arsenic is geological and due to the sedimentary processes which lead to accumulation of arsenic and release to groundwater the level found in tubewell water are spatially variable-one well may be highly contaminated whereas nearby another is not.
-The severity of arsenic poising, or arsenicosis, also varies dependent on the length of exposure, the level of arsenic being ingested and the socio-economic (or nutritional) status of the individual concern.
+The severity of arsenic poising, or arsenicosis, also varies dependent on the length of exposure, the level of arsenic being ingested and the socio-economic status of the individual concern.

-BRAC, a non-governmental organisation, in conjunction with DPHE and UNICEF have begun efforts to assess and mitigate the arsenic problem in two thanas of Bangladesh - Sonargaon and Jhikorgacha.
+BRAC, a non-governmental organisation, in conjunction with DPHE/UNICEF have begun efforts to assess and mitigate the arsenic problem in two thanas of Bangladesh - Sonargaon and Jhikorgacha.

-Testing has so far been carried out in one union, Boiderbazar union of Sonargaon Thana.
-61% wells of this union were contaminated with arsenic above the Bangladesh standard of 0.05 mg/l.
+Testing has so far been carried out in two unions-Boiderbazar union of Sonargaon Thana and Godkhali union of Jhikorgacha Thana - 61% and 35% of these wells respectively were contaminated with arsenic above the Bangladesh standard of 0.05 mg/l.

 Installation and assessment of safe water options has begun.
-The options being advocated are: treatment of ground water with home based candle filters, treatment of surface water with Pond Sand Filter (PSF), Rain Water Harvesting (RWH).
+The options being advocated are: treatment of ground water with home based candle filters, treatment of surface water with Pond Sand Filter (PSF) : collection of Rain Water Harvesters (RWH) and use of shallow groundwater through Dug wells.

-These options are being assessed on several criteria: initial and operating costs; ease of implementation, operation and maintenance; continuity of supply; susceptibility of bacteriological contamination and acceptability to the community.
+These options are being assessed on several criteria: initial and running costs; ease of implementation, running and maintenance; continuity of supply; susceptibility of bacteriological contamination and acceptability to the community.